andreabellome/speech_to_text/README.md

 - To run medium and large [whisper](https://github.com/openai/whisper) models, one should have at least 2 GB on the hard disk.
 Please check the documentation.

 - (Optional) To run the model on the local GPU, if available, you need to install [CUDA](https://developer.nvidia.com/cuda-downloads).
-Use the script joudiciously.

 - (Optional) To integrate [ollama](https://ollama.com/) models to do other operations on the text (e.g., summarize, ask information,...) one could also install [ollama llama3](https://ollama.com/).
 To integrate ollama, before starting the script run ```ollama serve```.
 Please check [audioTranscriber](audioTranscriber.py) to see how ollama can be integrated.

+Please use the script joudiciously as it might take high computational effort.

 ## License